-Many clinicians are faced with the challenge of having conditions which are hard to treat with conventional methods.
-Bryan Kelly, from CK Physiotherapy, has been using the Piezowave2 Focused Shockwave device to treat the more complex injuries such as calcific tendinitis and plantar fasciitis.
+Many clinicians are faced with the challenge of having conditions that are hard to treat with conventional methods.
+Bryan Kelly, from CK Physiotherapy, has been using the Piezowave2 Focused Shockwave device to treat more complex injuries such as calcific tendinitis and plantar fasciitis.

 What patients do you typically see?

 Mainly musculoskeletal patients, sports injuries, muscle pain, back pain, and tendon problems.
 There are some problems that are difficult to treat with our other treatments, such as ultrasound, acupuncture, soft tissue massage, and joint mobilisation techniques.
 I would use this for the more difficult conditions we get such as calcific tendinitis and plantar fasciitis as examples.

 What results have you seen?